Get Ahead In Foundation GCSE Maths With This Comprehensive Question & Topic Analysis Of Edexcel GCSE Maths Papers 2017-2024

 Background to this research

-I first started looking in detail at these papers in 2021, when I used the then available full set of six Edexcel GCSE maths Foundation papers from June 2017 through to November 2019.
+I started looking in detail at these papers in 2021, when I used the full set of six Edexcel maths GCSE Foundation papers from June 2017 to November 2019.

-Obviously, as a mathematician, I then wanted to investigate this further – an anomaly or a pattern?
-(As it turns out, the amount was slightly anomalous, but the assessment of perimeter, area and volume mainly as non-procedural questions was a pattern across all papers).
+As a mathematician, I wanted to investigate this further – an anomaly or a pattern?
+As it turns out, the amount was slightly anomalous, but the assessment of perimeter, area and volume mainly as non-procedural questions was a pattern across all papers.

 Since writing that article, we’ve had a few more sets of papers and I’ve had more time to refine my analysis process.
 The refreshed article has been fully expanded and now covers:

-• Frequency analysis by strand and topic – which strands or topics are the heaviest hitters at Foundation level?
+• Which strands or topics are the heaviest hitters at the Foundation level?

 • Which topics appear most in the first five questions in Edexcel Foundation papers?

-• Which topics appear the most in common or crossover questions at GCSE?
+• Which topics appear most the crossover questions at GCSE?

 • Which topics are more likely on Maths Paper 1?